adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

 ## Features
 * The following input types are supported:
     * **URL** - an author is able to paste a URL of a widget to embed.
 URLs are checked against registered processors for a match.
 The following URL processors are provided:
-        * **OEmbed** - Generic OEmbed URL processor with out-of-the-box configurations for Facebook Post, Instagram, SoundCloud, Twitter and YouTube.
+        * **OEmbed** - generic OEmbed URL processor with out-of-the-box configurations for Facebook Post, Instagram, SoundCloud, Twitter and YouTube.
-        * **Pinterest** - Processes Pinterest URLs.
+        * **Pinterest** - processes Pinterest URLs.
     * **Embeddable** - an author is able to select from pre-configured trusted embeddables.
 Embeddables can be parameterized and may include unsafe tags.
     * **HTML** - an author is able to enter free-form HTML.
 HTML is restricted to safe tags only.
 * Each type can be disabled by a template author.